MUSIC

 I use fluent musicianship skills as a pianist and vocalist to express inner feelings with spontaneity, authenticity and candour.
 Whether complex or simple, deep or trifling, challenging or transparent, the meanings are always relatable and honest.

-As a composer of contemporary classical piano music, I explore the rhythmic and tonal language of jazz and pop as well as classical music and allow my subjective expression to create originality and an identifiable “voice” without following or contriving any particular, narrow genre.
+As a composer of contemporary piano music, I explore the rhythmic and tonal language of jazz and pop as well as classical music and allow my subjective tastes and experience to unselfconsciously create originality and a unique, identifiable “voice” without following or contriving any particular genre.
 I believe my job as an artist is to be a musical storyteller, to communicate with clarity and directness, using a rich, personal musical vocabulary, evoking vivid scenes and atmospheres in a natural, intelligible and coherent way – even in completely unplanned improvisations.

 I love how musical language can evoke the intricacies of our interior moods and convey subtle shifts of feeling with sharp precision.
 Ultimately, I aim to describe how it feels to be alive in the world today, to offer insight, catharsis and solace.